 Creating a Practice Plan

 Basketball practices can be broken down into five parts for coaches.
-These five parts are:
+These five parts are:- Warm-up/ Body movement

 - Skill work